chandps/CodingChallenges/README.md

 # Hackerrank
-Hackerrank Algorithm challenge solution in Python
+Hackerrank, CtCI, and intcake Algorithm challenge solution in Python and Java

 Browse each solution by finding:
 [ChallengeName].py
+[ChallangeName].java

+More solution to be added later:
+- Topcoder
+- CodeChef
+- SPOJ